 To apply for the Morland Scholarship 2017 writers must provide via email:

 - A sample piece of published prose between 2000 and 5000 words.
 This can be an individual piece or an extract from a longer work.

-- A description of up to 500 words of the project they would complete if successful in their application.
+- A description of between 400 and 1000 words of the project they would complete if successful in their application.
 This must be a new work, not a work in progress.

 - A brief biography of between 200 and 300 words

 - A scan of an official document showing that they, or both of their parents, were born in Africa.